-When I was at Mayo Clinic, I was shocked to learn there that up to 65% of heart attack survivors experience depression, yet fewer than 10% are appropriately identified.
+When I was at Mayo Clinic five months later, I was shocked to learn there that up to 65% of heart attack survivors experience depression, yet fewer than 10% are appropriately identified.

-Before I was discharged from hospital, not one person in the CCU (the hospital’s intensive care unit for heart patients) had warned me of the reality of these mental health statistics.
-Not one doctor, not one nurse had said even one word to me about this common problem.
+But before I was discharged from hospital after my heart attack, not one person in the CCU (the hospital’s intensive care unit for heart patients) had warned me of the reality of these mental health statistics.
+Not one doctor, not one nurse, not one janitor had said even one word to me about this very common problem.